mikeharris-des/MapBuilder/README.txt

 1s are ROOMS
 2s are doors connecting ROOMS
-'.' are zeros but printed as they are for an easy visual of the map
+'.' are zeros and are modified when printed for an easy visual of the map layout

-@ is the first spawn location on map at taken from the centre coordinate from the original nxn base matrix G represents spawn room 2 taken from the last room marked visited ( last element in the map->rooms array )
+@ is the first spawn location for this map taken from the centre coordinate from the original nxn base matrix G represents second spawn location taken from the last room marked visited ( last element in the map->rooms array

-the map is made square nxn and all non 0 data is translated to top left for purpose of use with a gui
+the map is made square nxn and all non 0 data is translated to top left for purpose of use with a gui window.

 Map is randomly generated (time seeded) on each execution

-    [ try continuously entering ./test in console it should be different every time ]

 --------------------------------------------------------------------------------------------------------------

 ABOUT THE MAP:

-to modify the general map size go into test.cc and change 'dimension' value in main
+to modify the maximum generated map size, in test.cc change 'dimension' value in main() to any desired integer value.

 dimension represents the base matrix that is expanded to dimension + (dimension - 1):